 Business continuity, for us and our customers, remains our primary focus.
 We continue to work closely with our customers and staff, taking all necessary actions to protect their safety and minimise the effects of coronavirus, in line with Government advice.

 For the majority of staff, we have enabled home working, with some essential staff continuing to be office-based where their job necessitates this.
 As lockdown restrictions ease, from Monday 15th June more staff will begin to resume working from our Whitley offices, where we will continue to maintain our strict adherence to the Government’s guidance on social distancing.

 In addition to our standard business continuity plan, Tunstall’s crisis management team continues to focus on enhancing and maintaining service delivery, to assist in tackling the impact of the COVID-19 pandemic.

 Specific safety guidelines have been issued to our field-based engineers, to ensure their protection and the safety of their service users.
-Our maintenance service continues to meet service level requirements and is on hand to respond to any urgent requirements that may arise.
+Our maintenance service continues to meet service level requirements and is on hand to respond appropriately, to any urgent requirements that may arise.

 Any changes to this position will be communicated as the earliest opportunity.